CopenhagenCityArchives/Kildetaster/README.md

 The editor can be hit at http://localhost:1508/#/task/1/page/1/?stepId=1

-### Start prototype of the Joomla SDK
+### Development of prototype of the Joomla SDK

 In order to start the prototype for sdk parts, you need to run `grunt sdk`.
 That will start a local webserver on port 1510.
-Joomla parts will be visible on the page that is automatically open in the browser.
+Joomla parts will be visible on the page that is automatically opened in the browser.

 #### Local version of the search